Salk Institute for Biological Studies: Notable projects

 The Salk Ideal Plants are plants that are genetically modified.
 The intent is to create plants with increased root mass, root depth and suberin content.

 Training program

-Although the Salk Institute is not a degree-granting institution, it runs a graduate program together with the neighboring UCSD, and all Salk Institute professors receive adjunct appointments in the Division of Biological Sciences at UCSD.
+Although the Salk Institute is not a degree-granting institution, it runs a graduate program together with the neighboring UC San Diego, and all Salk Institute professors receive adjunct appointments in the Division of Biological Sciences at UC San Diego.
 In addition, several faculty members are affiliated with other programs such as the Neuroscience Graduate Program and the Cellular and Molecular Medicine.
 The students pursue either a PhD or an MD/PhD degree.